mjordan/easyLOD/README.markdown

 easyLOD uses plugins to retrieve data, which it then wraps in RDF/XML to send to the Linked Data browser.
 If the browser making the request is not a Linked Data browser (i.e., probably a human using Chrome, Firefox, etc.), the data is wrapped in HTML and sent to the browser.

-Three plugins are provided with easyLOD, one to get Dublin Core data from CONTENTdm (which has a web-services API), one to get FOAF (http://xmlns.com/foaf/spec/) data from a small CSV file, and one to get simple data describing books written by Philip K. Dick from a MySQL database.
-All are in the 'data_sources' directory in the easyLOD distribution.
+Four plugins are provided with easyLOD:

+* a plugin that retrieves Dublin Core metadata from CONTENTdm (which provides a web-services API)
+* a plugin that retrieves MODS descriptions for items in an Islandora repository
+* a plugin that gets FOAF (http://xmlns.com/foaf/spec/) data from a small CSV file (included in the plugin directory)
+* a plugin that retrieves Dublin Core metadata describing books from a MySQL database (SQL file is included in the plugin directory)

+These are intended to illustrate how information can be retieved from different data sources.

 ## Installation and testing